octocloudlabs/supercharge-docs/docs/ray/lab-4.md

 ![Intellisense](screenshots/2022-11-07_23-12-40.png)

-If you want to modify a setting, but you're not sure what the options are you can let intellisense help you.
+If you want to modify a setting, but you're not sure what the options are, you can let intellisense help you.

 ### Exercise
 1. Select `"Visual Studio Dark"` including the quotes
-1. Type `ctrl + space` to bring up intellisense
+1. Type `ctrl + space` to bring up IntelliSense
 1. Choose another theme from the list

 ---